 The big takeaway here is that social media is a great opportunity for leveraging consumer data to create more personalized experiences, but be sure to do it in such a way that adds value for the consumer.

-This is just one example of letting customers opt in to share their data to enjoy a more personalized customer experience.
+This is just one example of a creative marketing campaign that let customers opt in to share their data to enjoy a more personalized customer experience.

 2. Personalized Emails

-Personalized emails can sometimes be as simple as putting thought into the email subject line.
+That means you better make that limited time count.
+Personalization helps.
+It can be as simple as putting your customer’s first name into the email subject line.
 Experian found that, compared to other promotional mailings, personalized subject lines achieved:

-But personalized subject lines are just the tip of the iceberg.
+But personalized subject lines (or greetings) are more of a baseline.
+Everyone’s doing these now.
 The content of the actual email can also be optimized with customer data.
-For instance, an email that highlights a player’s gaming stats and invites them back to beat their record would be much more effective than a generic reminder to play.
+For instance, consider an email that highlights a player’s gaming stats and invites them back to beat their record would be much more effective than a generic reminder to play.

-Ultimately, including details that pertain to the recipient can increase open rate, especially when included in the subject line, and click-through rate.
+Ultimately, including information that’s meaningful to the recipient is what will increase metrics like open rate and click-through rate.
 Over time, your email subscriber will grow to expect personalized content from you and be more inclined to open and read your emails.
+That’s what you want.

 Remember: It’s not just the subject line that influences open rate.
 The sender (your brand) matters too.
 Make sure your subscribers know you always include relevant content just for them.